barbacbd/RedHatDocs/installer/gcp/managed-zones/GCPCustomDNS.md

 The doc is created to document the process for allowing users to supply managed dns solutions during an IPI installation.

+**Note that this document provides a solution that was present in the openshift installer for openshift 4.13.
+The current implementation in openshift 4.14+ does not include the ability to Bring-Your-Own DNS Solution.**

 # Previous Work

 - https://github.com/openshift/installer/pull/6288